x123/certwatch/README.md

 *   **Pattern Hot-Reloading:** Enables dynamic updates to regex pattern files with a seamless switchover, allowing for continuous monitoring without interrupting the data stream or requiring a service restart.
-*   **Logged Metrics:** Periodically logs key operational metrics to the console, providing insights into the application's performance and activity.

 ## Getting Started